Thursday, April 09, 2009

 She also got into taking pictures, and took hundreds, looking at each and examining how the flash was reflecting off the glass, how the pictures were framed and wanting me to pose in all sorts of photos, like the one below of me with wood.

-the subway and it was a little scary for the kids, not to mention the fact that I just barely knew how to navigate the NYC subway system not instilling a lot of confidence.
+We took the subway and it was a little scary for the kids, not to mention the fact that I just barely knew how to navigate the NYC subway system not instilling a lot of confidence.
 We headed over to Rockafeller center (which the kids could care less about) and then hoofed it in the rain back to the hotel to chill for a bit.

 We decompressed for a bit at the hotel and then headed out again in the rain.
 We took the subway down near Central Park, but no one was in much of a mood to check it out as the downpour ensued.
 Nate and I headed over to the Apple Store while the girls went into FAO Schwartz next door.